mozilla/data-docs/src/datasets/search/search_clients_engines_sources_daily/intro.md

 If you're querying this dataset from STMO, heavily limit the data you read using `submission_date` or `sample_id`.

+The `has_adblocker_addon` field is True if the client had an active addon that blocks Mozilla's ability to monetize the searches via a search engine partnership.
+The logic for identifying ad-blocking addons is [here](https://github.com/mozilla/search-adhoc-analysis/blob/master/monetization-blocking-addons/Monetization%20blocking%20addons.ipynb) (private notebook).

 <!--
 #### Further Reading
 -->